 Preventing and treating eye diseases and vision problems in children is the highest priority of the pediatric eye doctors at Eye Consultants of Pennsylvania in Berks County, PA.
 Pediatric eye problems can be very different from adult eye problems and our pediatric team is specially trained to manage and treat children’s eye conditions.

-David S. Goldberg, MD, a board-certified Pediatric Ophthalmologist who specializes in pediatric surgery and oculoplastic surgery in children and adults, and Mitchell M. Scheiman, OD, a board-certified Pediatric Optometrist who also specializes in Vision Therapy, are well-known specialists in helping children with refractive errors (nearsightedness, farsightedness, astigmatism), eye misalignments (strabismus), congenital diseases like pediatric cataracts or glaucoma, and other problems such as “lazy eye” (amblyopia), blocked tear ducts, and eye trauma.
+David S. Goldberg, MD, a board-certified Pediatric Ophthalmologist who specializes in pediatric surgery and oculoplastic surgery in children and adults is a well-known specialist in helping children with refractive errors (nearsightedness, farsightedness, astigmatism), eye misalignments (strabismus), congenital diseases like pediatric cataracts or glaucoma, and other problems such as “lazy eye” (amblyopia), blocked tear ducts, and eye trauma.